Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 Best for: Databricks-centric data platforms, Spark-heavy pipelines, teams already invested in the Databricks ecosystem.

-Caution: Both Iceberg and Delta Lake are powerful but add significant complexity.
-If your preprocessed data fits on a single machine (under ~1TB), a simpler solution like TimescaleDB or Parquet + DuckDB will likely serve you better with far less operational burden.
+Caution: Both Iceberg and Delta Lake are powerful but introduce significant complexity.
+When preprocessed data fits on a single machine (under approximately 1 TB), a simpler solution such as TimescaleDB or Parquet + DuckDB is likely to serve better, with far less operational burden.

 General-Purpose Databases with Time-Series Capabilities